A complete guide to selecting an Electronic Lab Notebook (ELN) for your lab

 It is important to know in which way your data can be exported or printed from the ELN when needed.
 Whether it is because you need to keep paper records as well as digital, or for reporting on a project – printing your data out can be required every once in a while, so it is good to make sure you’ll be able to do it when needed.

 SciNote can automatically create a detailed project report for you and include all data that you need in the report – experiments, results, samples, pictures, protocols, detailed activity on the project etc. All reports can be saved as PDF and printed out to serve as paper records.
+SciNote also enables you to export all your project data in neatly organized folders.

 7. Inventory management: Can you create your lists of items and connect them to your experiments?

 If the lists of samples, reagents, instruments etc. are important to your lab work, check whether an ELN offers the option to manage these resources in the form of inventories.
-Also, check how flexible those inventories are, how editable the tables are, what type of input can be entered e.g. instructions next to teach item on the list of your lab instruments.
-Also, it is good to know if the items from your inventory can be linked with your experimental data, so you always know what has been used in which experiment, and which results were produced.
+Also, check how flexible those inventories are, how editable the tables are, what type of input can be entered e.g. instructions next to teach items on the list of your lab instruments.
+It is good to know if the items from your inventory can be linked with your experimental data, so you always know what has been used in which experiment, and which results were produced.

 Inventory management allows you to have a detailed overview of your lab resources as well as track the history of every sample, reagent or instrument.
-With SciNote you will know exactly when was it used and in which experiments.
+With SciNote you will know exactly when it was used and in which experiments.

 SciNote allows you to create your personalized inventories, import lists of your samples, reagents, instruments, etc. and connect the items to your experiments to track what you used and when.
 Columns can be edited according to your needs e.g. if you are using barcodes, simply create a new column.